AndreyOvchynnikov/AndreyOvchynnikov_portfolio_main/README.md

 Hi!
-My name is Andery Ovchynnikov 😄
+My name is Andrey Ovchynnikov 😄
 ========================================================================================================================================

 🌍  I am a Front-End Developer based in Kyiv, Ukraine.